What is sports massage?

 You will be expected to move around quite a lot and communicate continually with your therapist so they can respond to how your body is feeling.
 You might feel some discomfort during a sports massage.
 Always tell your therapist if you are in any pain.

-The health benefits of sports massage
+What are health benefits of sports massage?

 Sports massage is often safe after an injury, although there are some injuries for which it is not suitable.
 If you are using sports massage for any health condition or injury, talk to your doctor or physiotherapist first.

 Visit healthdirect's massage therapy guide to identify some of the different types of massage available and help you to choose a massage therapist.